quicwg/base-drafts/draft-ietf-quic-recovery.md

 the network.
 Sending two packets on PTO expiration increases resilience to packet drops, thus reducing the probability of consecutive PTO events.

-Probe packets sent on a PTO MUST be ack-eliciting.
+When the PTO timer expires, and there is new or previously sent unacknowledged data, it MUST be sent.
 A probe packet SHOULD carry new data when possible.
-A probe packet MAY carry retransmitted unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
+A probe packet MAY carry retransmitted unacknowledged data when new data is navailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
 Implementations MAY use alternative strategies for determining the content of probe packets, including sending new or retransmitted data based on the application's priorities.